You are here :

 The first phase of the scheme covers an area approximately equivalent to the Zone 1 travel area.
 Docking stations are located across the area at intervals of about 300 meters.
 Most of the docking stations in Islington are south of Angel.

 The London Cycling Campaign and Transport for London have produced a set of 19 London Cycle Guides showing the best cycle routes throughout Greater London.

-Map 5 covers the northern half of Islington, and Map 10 covers the southern half up to Highbury Corner.
-These cycle guides are available at some underground stations, or from the Transport for London (TfL) website.
+Map 14 covers the entire borough, and surrounding areas to the north and south.
+Map 7 also covers Islington, with routes to the east and west.
+These cycle guides are available at some local bike shops, or from the Transport for London (TfL) website.